-Last updated 2018-01-01
+Last updated 2022-03-02

 This QSL policy evolved over three decades of being a QSL manager.
-It is my best effort at maintaining a reliable QSL service, without having my entire life dominated by QSLing paperwork.
+It was my best effort at maintaining a reliable QSL service, without having my entire life dominated by QSLing paperwork.
 I have dispatched over 250 000 QSL cards.

 I fully accept that a minute percentage of individuals may be inconvenienced and may have to resort to sending a direct request, but I have accepted this compromise to eliminate a lot of custom paperwork associated with a handful of problematic requests.